 Whether it’s because calcium is so important for bones, to top up good bacteria for a healthy gut, or simply down to the fact that a slice of ripe, soft cheese is so impossible to resist – Liz has always been convinced of the goodness of dairy.

 Read on to find out about the health benefits of milk, butter, cheese and more with some fridge favourites.

-The many health benefits of dairy
+The health benefits of eating dairy

 There’s every reason to opt for creamy whole milk where the white stuff is concerned.
 It contains less fat than you might think (just 3.5%), and is a rich source of nutrients, particularly wen organic.
 A study published in the British Journal of Nutrition found that organic milk contains more heart-healthy omega-3 than conventional milk, and is also slightly higher in iron and vitamin E.

 The NHS recommends that young people consume 800-1000mg of calcium a day, and adults 700mg a day for strong bones and teeth With 120mg in every 100g of milk, a glass can help us on the way to our daily target.
 The ‘Free Range Dairy Pasture Promise’ (from Asda and other retailers) label signifies milk that comes from cows which are mostly grass and forage-fed.

 High in protein, plain whole milk yoghurt makes a smart and sustaining breakfast choice.
 Liz opts for live yoghurt where possible as it’s brimming with good bacteria to help the digestive system run smoothly.
 Try Yeo Valley’s.
 The brand’s special Left-Yeover flavours help prevent waste by using up organic fruit farmers’ leftovers, and raise money for FareShare which helps distribute surplus food to those in need, or you can try making your own live yogurt at home.